thuwon/ZAP-Pipeline-Example/README.md

 Please follow the [official guide](https://www.jenkins.io/doc/book/installing/docker/) to complete setting up Jenkins locally.

-Furthermore, please set up your Jenkins instance to pull the Jenkinsfile from a remote repository as this.
+Furthermore, please set up your Jenkins Pipeline to pull the Jenkinsfile from a remote repository as can be seen in the image below.
 ![JenkinsConfExample!](/assets/JenkinsConfExample.png)